The Office of the Vice Provost for International Activities supports much of MIT’s work around the world

 Diana has extensive experience in business operations and project management with educational, international, and non-profit organizations.
 She received her B.A. in Japanese Language and Literature from Pomona College of the Claremont Colleges, and is JLPT N1 certified.

 Tammy maintains and develops the database of global collaborations under review by the International Coordinating Committee (ICC), and helps coordinate the ICC/SRG review of these programs, including sponsor due diligence reporting and other decision support documentation.
 Tammy also manages the ICC website and oversees the operational needs of the Global Support function.

-Prior to joining the Associate Provost’s Office, Tammy worked at MIT for five years, in the Office of Major Agreements and initially at the MIT Skoltech Initiative.
+Prior to joining the Vice Provost’s Office, Tammy worked at MIT for five years, in the Office of Major Agreements and initially at the MIT Skoltech Initiative.